ajhenley/gitbook/importcustomers_table.md

 ###Import Customers Table
+This assignment has a lot of steps.
+But I'll walk you through them.
+And after that you will be an Oracle-SQL-Database Ninja.

+Do you know what the most common database in business is?
+Think Excel.
+It seems everybody has it.
+It seems everybody uses it.
+Most people use it for the wrong stuff.
+But it works.

+What we're doing here is called **Normalizing the Database**.
+We're going to import a spreadsheet full of data.
+Then we will divide it into multiple tables.
+This is a realistic scenario.
+It plays out everyday throughout corporate America.
+Clients send you data.
+You need that data in a database.

 ####Instructions for obtaining the customers.xlsx file

+####Here are the steps we will follow
 1. Download the customers.xlsx file.
 It's an Excel file containing 30,000 rows of data.
 2. Import the customers file into Oracle
 2. Write a query to find the number of people living in each state